Psychological egoism: Debate

 Psychological egoism is controversial.
 Proponents cite evidence from introspection: reflection on one's own actions may reveal their motives and intended results to be based on self-interest.
-Psychological egoists and hedonists have found through numerous observations of natural human behavior that behavior can be manipulated through reward and punishment both of which have direct effects of pain and pleasure.
+Psychological hedonists have found through numerous observations of natural human behavior that behavior can be manipulated through reward and punishment, both of which have direct effects of pain and pleasure.
 Also, the work of some social scientists has empirically supported this theory.
 Further, they claim psychological egoism posits a theory that is a more parsimonious explanation than competing theories.

 Opponents have argued that psychological egoism is not more parsimonious than other theories.
 For example, a theory that claims altruism occurs for the sake of altruism explains altruism with less complexity than the egoistic approach.
 The psychological egoist asserts humans act altruistically for selfish reasons even when cost of the altruistic action is far outweighed by the reward of acting selfishly because altruism is performed to fulfill the desire of a person to act altruistically.
 Other critics argue that it is false either because it is an over-simplified interpretation of behavior or that there exists empirical evidence of altruistic behaviour.
 Recently, some have argued that evolutionary theory provides evidence against it.

 Critics have stated that proponents of psychological egoism often confuse the satisfaction of their own desires with the satisfaction of their own self-regarding desires.
-Even though it is true that every human being seeks his own satisfaction, this sometimes may only be achieved via the well-being of his neighbor.
+Even though it is true that every human being seeks their own satisfaction, this sometimes may only be achieved via the well-being of their neighbor.
 An example of this situation could be phoning for an ambulance when a car accident has happened.
 In this case, the caller desires the well-being of the victim, even though the desire itself is the caller's own.

 To counter this critique, psychological egoism asserts that all such desires for the well-being of others are ultimately derived from self-interest.
 For example, German philosopher Friedrich Nietzsche was a psychological egoist for some of his career, though he is said to have repudiated that later in his campaign against morality.
 He argues in §133 of The Dawn that in such cases compassionate impulses arise out of the projection of our identity unto the object of our feeling.
 He gives some hypothetical examples as illustrations to his thesis: that of a person, feeling horrified after witnessing a personal feud, coughing blood, or that of the impulse felt to save a person who is drowning in the water.
 In such cases, according to Nietzsche, there comes into play unconscious fears regarding our own safety.
 The suffering of another person is felt as a threat to our own happiness and sense of safety, because it reveals our own vulnerability to misfortunes, and thus, by relieving it, one could also ameliorate those personal sentiments.
 Essentially, proponents argue that altruism is rooted in self-interest whereas opponents claim altruism occurs for altruism's sake or is caused by a non-selfish reason.